Water exists in all the three states. Discuss.

 Answer

 (a) Water is an effective coolant.
 By allowing water to flow in pipes around the heated parts of a machine, heat energy from such parts is removed.
-Water in pipes can extract more heat from the surroundings without much rise in it's temperature because of it's high specific heat capacity.
-This is why radiators in car and generator use water for cooling.
+Water in pipes can extract more heat from the surroundings without much rise in its temperature because of its high specific heat capacity.
+This is why radiators in cars and generators use water for cooling.

 (b) Solutions are homogeneous in nature.
 The solute particles are dispersed uniformly throughout the solvent.
-The size of particles of a true solution is very small about 10-10 m.
+The size of particles of a true solution is very small less than 10-9 m.
 Due to homogeneity and small size, they do not scatter light significantly.
 Hence, a solution is always clear and transparent.

 (c) Rivers and lakes do not freeze suddenly because the specific latent heat of fusion of ice is sufficiently high (= 336 J g-1).
 The water in lakes and rivers will have to liberate a large quantity of heat to the surrounding before freezing.
 The layer of ice formed over the water surface, being a poor conductor of heat, will also prevent the loss of heat from the water of lake, hence the water does not freeze all at once.

-(d) The size of particles of a true solution is about 10-10 m.
+(d) The size of particles of a true solution is less than 10-9 m.
 In a solution, the solute particles and the solvent molecules cannot be distinguished even under a microscope.
 Due to such small size of particles, the solute cannot be separated from a solution by filtration.

 (f) The solubility of carbon dioxide in water under normal atmospheric pressure is rather low, but when the water surface is subjected to higher pressure, a lot more carbon dioxide gas dissolves in it, because, an increase in pressure on the surface of water increases the solubility of the gas in water.
 On opening the soda water bottle, the dissolved gas rapidly bubbles out since pressure on the surface of the water suddenly decreases.
 Hence, effervescence is seen on opening a bottle of soda water.

 (g) Table salt [sodium chloride] contains impurities like magnesium chloride and calcium chloride, which are deliquescent.
-Hence, table salt absorb moisture in rainy season and turns sticky.
+Hence, table salt absorbs moisture in rainy season and turns sticky.

 Normally, solubility of a crystalline solid increases with temperature.
 Does it increase uniformly in all cases ?
 Name a substance whose solubility :